Superconformal algebras and holomorphic field theories: Superconformal localization and holomorphic factorization algebras

+In the notation of Theorem \ref{thm:kmlocal} the factorization algebra of study is the enveloping factorization algebra $\cF_{0} (\fg) = \UU(\cG')$.
+This factorization algebra is trivial away from the $z_1$-plane.

-\end{lem} \begin{proof} This follows from a statement just about cosheaves of Lie algebras.
-Indeed, the cosheaf $\sG_{\cN=2, c}'$, when restricted to the large open stratum, is equivalent to the trivial cosheaf:
+\begin{lem} The factorization enveloping algebra $\UU (\cG')$ is trivial away from $\CC_{z_1} \times \{0\} \hookrightarrow \CC^2$. \end{lem} \begin{proof} This follows from a statement just about cosheaves of Lie algebras.
+Indeed, the cosheaf $\cG_{c}'$, when restricted to the large open stratum, is equivalent to the trivial cosheaf:

-To see this, it suffices to notice that restricting to $z_2 \neq 0$ amounts to inverting $z_2$ in the ring of holomorphic functions on~$\C^2$, over which $\Omega^{0,*}(\C^2)$ is a module.
+To see this, it suffices to notice that restricting to $z_2 \neq 0$ amounts to inverting $z_2$ in the ring of holomorphic functions on~$\C^2$, over which $\Omega^{0,\bu}(\C^2)$ is a module.
 Multiplication by an invertible element acts by an isomorphism on the module, so that the complex~\eqref{twoterm} is obviously acyclic after localization at~$z_2$. \end{proof}

-Next, we would like to characterize the factorization algebra $\clie_\bu \left(\sG_{\cN=2,c}'\right)$ on the stratum $\CC_{z_1}$.
-The general idea here will be to choose an open tubular neighborhood $U$ of the small stratum, and then to push forward the restriction of the factorization algebra~$\clie_\bu \left(\sG_{\cN=2,c}'\right)$ to~$\C_{z_1}$ along the projection map.
+Next, we would like to characterize the factorization algebra $\UU(\cG')$ on the stratum $\CC_{z_1}$.
+As explained in the previous section, the general idea is to use an open tubular neighborhood of the small stratum, and then to push forward the restriction of the factorization algebra~$\UU(\cG')$ to~$\C_{z_1}$ along the projection map.
 In the case at hand, there is already an obvious projection map~$\pi:\C^2 \rightarrow \C_{z_1}$, but we want to emphasize that our considerations likely generalize to arbitrary curves in~$\C^2$, as considered below in~\S\ref{ssec: moredefs}.

-These considerations are justified since we only care about the factorization product in the $z_1$-direction.
-Following this logic, we thus consider the factorization algebra

-on $\CC_{z_1}$.
-This is our model for the restriction of the factorization algebra on $\CC^2$ to the stratum $\CC_{z_1}$.
-Again, the tubular neighborhood $U$ might as well be~$\C^2$ here.